lordpba/AI-Lab/readme.md

 The `check_for_new_emails` function is where the main logic of the application resides.

+Added Listen function, in deployment, to give the ability to transcribe audio to text and summarize it, usefull for sharing report of meetings

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.